 5G speeds will vary between locations, countries, carriers and devices, but on the whole the average internet speed you can expect should be much greater than what's currently offered on 4G.

-We've been testing the first 5G networks in both the US and UK, and have found speeds to be a little bit of a mixed bag.
+We've been testing the first 5G networks in the US, UK, and Australia, and have found speeds to be a little bit of a mixed bag.

 While some of the mmWave networks - most reliably, Verizon in the US - regularly provide over 1Gbps as promised, their coverage is spotty and minimal.
 Sprint's mid-band 2.5Ghz 5G service covers more area and reliably offers speeds in the 200Mbps region, which is less impressive but still far superior to typical 4G LTE speeds.